-49. An initial analysis of savings/charging proposals for 2017/18 was presented to the Executive in September.
+- 50. An initial analysis of savings/charging proposals for 2017/18 was presented to the Executive in September.
 These had been considered earlier in the year by the cross-party Budget Working Group.
 Agreement on a number of proposals was obtained and these were formally approved by Council in October.

-- 50. Following this a second tranche of saving proposals was considered by Council in December and approved.
+Following this a second tranche of saving proposals was considered by Council in December and approved.
 These confirmed saving proposals have been built in to the MTFP figures shown in table 6 above.
 These savings total £1.22m in next year.
 Whilst this represents a significant contribution to the overall savings target for next year there remains a requirement to identify further savings of £501k. - 51.
-In an effort to bridge this savings 'gap' the remaining options for savings put forward by Management Team have subsequently been reviewed and a list of suggested savings is provided at Appendix D. These total £502k in 2017/18 with 'indicative' proposals also listed for the remainder of the current medium-term financial plan period. - 52.
-A narrative supporting each of the savings proposals is provided at Appendix E. The Base Budget submission for 2017/18 contains no provision for budget growth.
-One matter highlighted below, linked to the development of the budget, is the payment of employer pension contributions to the Lancashire County Pension Fund.
+In an effort to bridge this savings 'gap' the remaining options for savings put forward by Management Team have subsequently been reviewed and a list of suggested savings is provided at Appendix E. These total £502k in 2017/18 with 'indicative' proposals also listed for the remainder of the current medium-term financial plan period. - 52.
+A narrative supporting each of the savings proposals is provided at Appendix F. The Base Budget submission for 2017/18 contains no provision for budget growth.
+Three other matters linked to the development of the budget are outlined below, namely the introduction of charges for junior pitches, the recharging of election costs to local councils and payment of employer pension contributions to the Lancashire County Pension Fund.